Homestead Budget Calculator

 Frequently Asked Questions

-How much money do I need to start a homestead?
+How much does it cost to start a homestead?

-What is the most expensive part of homesteading?
+What is the biggest expense most homesteaders forget?